Im-Nitoo/log_server/README.md

         server.send_message(msg)

-Generate an app-specific password for your email provider (e.g., Gmail).
+2. Generate an app-specific password from your email provider (e.g., Gmail’s 2-Step Verification settings).

-Update the keylogger to call send_email with logs and your recipient email.
+3. Configure the keylogger to call send_email with log data and a recipient email, or have the server forward POST requests as emails.

-Remote Server Deployment
+## Remote Server Deployment

-Deploy the Flask server to a cloud platform (e.g., Heroku, AWS EC2):
+1. Deploy to a cloud platform (e.g., Heroku, AWS EC2):

-Heroku:
+**Heroku:**

-Create a Heroku app: heroku create your-app-name.
+1. Create a Heroku app: heroku create your-app-name.

-Push the code: git push heroku main.
+2. Push the code: git push heroku main.

+3. Set dynamic port in log_server.py:
+import os
-Set the port dynamically in log_server.py: import os port = int(os.environ.get('PORT', 5000))
+port = int(os.environ.get('PORT', 5000))
 app.run(host='0.0.0.0', port=port)

-Update the keylogger’s URL to the remote server’s public IP or domain (e.g., http://your-ec2-public-ip:5000/log).
+4. Update the keylogger’s URL to the remote server’s address.

-Usage

-Start the server (local or remote): python log_server.py

-The server receives logs at the /log endpoint (HTTP POST) or via email (SMTP).

-Logs are saved to server_logs.txt or emailed with timestamps.

-Stop the server with Ctrl+C.

-Considerations
+## Considerations

 Do not store or transmit sensitive data without encryption.

-Challenges Overcome
+## Challenges Overcome

-Resolved networking issues for stable HTTP/SMTP log transmission.
+1. Resolved networking issues for stable HTTP/SMTP log transmission.
-Configured Flask server for reliable POST request handling.
+2. Configured Flask for reliable POST request handling.
-Managed log storage to prevent data loss.
+3. Managed log storage to prevent data loss.
-Overcame SMTP authentication and remote deployment hurdles.
+4. Overcame SMTP authentication and remote deployment challenges.

 License
 This project is for educational purposes only and is not licensed for commercial or unethical use.